Kelly Holmes

-Holmes specialised in the 800 metres and 1,500 metres events and won gold medals for both distances at the 2004 Summer Olympics in Athens.
-She set British records in numerous events and still holds the records over the 600, and 1,000 metre distances.
+Holmes specialised in the 800 and 1500 metres events and won gold medals for both distances at the 2004 Summer Olympics in Athens.
+She set British records in numerous events and still holds the records over the 600, and 1000 metre distances.
 She held the British 800 metre record until 2021.

 Inspired by a number of successful British middle-distance runners in the early 1980s, Holmes began competing in middle-distance events in her youth.
 She joined the British Army, but continued to compete at the organisation's athletics events.
-She turned to the professional athletics circuit in 1993 and in 1994 she won the 1,500 m at the Commonwealth Games and took silver at the European Championships.
+She turned to the professional athletics circuit in 1993 and in 1994 she won the 1500 m at the Commonwealth Games and took silver at the European Championships.
 She won a silver and a bronze medal at the 1995 Gothenburg World Championships, but suffered from various injuries over the following years, failing to gain a medal at her first Olympics in Atlanta 1996 when running with a stress fracture.
-She won silver in the 1,500 m at the 1998 Commonwealth Games and bronze in the 800 m at the 2000 Sydney Olympics, her first Olympic medal.
+She won silver in the 1500 m at the 1998 Commonwealth Games and bronze in the 800 m at the 2000 Sydney Olympics, her first Olympic medal.

-Holmes won the 1,500 m at the 2002 Commonwealth Games and the 800 m bronze at the Munich European Championships that year.
-The 2003 track season saw her take silver in the 1,500 m at the World Indoor Championships and the 800 m silver medals at the World Championships and first World Athletics Final.
+Holmes won the 1500 m at the 2002 Commonwealth Games and the 800 m bronze at the Munich European Championships that year.
+The 2003 track season saw her take silver in the 1500 m at the World Indoor Championships and the 800 m silver medals at the World Championships and first World Athletics Final.

-She took part in her final major championship in 2004, with a double gold medal-winning performance at the Athens Olympics, finishing as the 800 m and 1,500 m Olympic Champion.
+She took part in her final major championship in 2004, with a double gold medal-winning performance at the Athens Olympics, finishing as the 800 m and 1500 m Olympic Champion.
 For her achievements she won numerous awards and was appointed Dame Commander of the Order of the British Empire (DBE) in 2005.
-She retired from athletics in 2005 and has since been made an honorary colonel with the Royal Armoured Corps Training Regiment (RACTR).
+She retired from athletics in 2005 and was between 2018 and 2024 an honorary colonel with the Royal Armoured Corps Training Regiment (RACTR).
 She has become a global motivational speaker, published five books, her latest being Running Life, and made a number of television appearances.